rhymiz/cantaloupe/README.md

 ## What is this?

-Browser Automate is a DSL for automating browser tasks.
+Cantaloupe is a DSL for automating browser tasks.
 Currently, it is a wrapper around [Playwright](https://playwright.dev/docs/intro).

 The goal is to eventually create a workflow engine that can be extended to support other automation frameworks and